 According to ancient records of the star system; it had also boasted a single lonely yet large red gas giant planet.

-Then there was the outer rim of obscure asteroids which had been captured by the intense gravitational pull of the red gas giant planet several million years go.
+Then there was the outer rim of obscure asteroids; of which had been captured by the intense gravitational pull of the red gas giant planet several million years go.
 To any outside observer; it would appear that this was an asteroid belt that simply could not be parted from the idle company of the menacing giant which tirelessly governed the star system.

 It was clear that during the development of the Warden star system, many smaller planets had collided, and as a result, the once solid planets had become such dense, rich asteroid belts.